BrOleg5/aruco_robot_localization/README.md

 cmake -S mobile-robot-localization/ -B build/ -DBUILD_SHARED_LIBS=ON -DBUILD_APP=ON -DINSTALL_APP=ON
 ```

-## Using ArucoLocalization with gcc and CMake
+## Using ArucoLocalization with CMake

 Add this strings in your CMakeLists.txt file:
 ```